MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 Testing scaling involves simulating various workload scenarios in a controlled environment to evaluate how a workload responds to different levels of demand.
 It helps ensure the workload scales efficiently, maximizing performance efficiency during varied loads.

-To ensure that your system scales efficiently under real-world conditions, it's essential to perform load and stress tests in an environment that mirrors your production setup.
+You need to ensure that your workload scales efficiently under real-world conditions.
+It's essential to perform load and stress tests in an environment that mirrors your production setup.
 These tests, conducted in nonproduction environments, enable you to evaluate both vertical and horizontal scaling strategies and determine which one optimizes performance most effectively.
 Here's a recommended approach to testing scaling:

 - *Define workload scenarios.* Identify the key workload scenarios that you need to test, such as increasing user traffic, concurrent requests, data volume, or resource use.